 Her funerary role, which was often seen with horror, was an important role where she assisted the dead through the stages of the afterlife.
 She was also a Goddess of mourning, helping to comfort the loved ones of the deceased.
 These mourners were identified as the “Hawks of Nephthys”.

 Goddess Nephthys can help us see and understand the darker days in life.
 She’s a protector of all who respects her and comforts those going through the loss of a loved one.
 Call upon Nephthys as your Goddess Warrior.

 Seshat is the Egyptian Goddess of Wisdom.
 She is often depicted with a headdress with a seven-pointed emblem, to this day we do not know the meaning behind it.
 She also wore a leopard skin robe.
 The spots on this hide were said to represent the stars.

 Sesat was responsible for inventing writing.
 She was the scribe and record keeper, keeping score of the years the Pharaoh was in reign.
-She also had expertise in accounting, architecture, building, astronomy, astrology, surveying and mathematics.
+She also had expertise in accounting, architecture, building, astronomy, astrology, surveying, and mathematics.

 Seshat was in charge of overseeing the library of scrolls where the most important knowledge and spells were preserved.
-She also participated in the “stretching of the cord” ritual where she determined the sacred alignments for the laying of foundation for important structures and temples.
+She also participated in the “stretching of the cord” ritual where she determined the sacred alignments for the laying of the foundation for important structures and temples.